telerik/ajax-docs/controls/window/server-side-programming/examples.md

 # Examples

-It is possible to increase the flexibility of the RadWindowManager and RadWindow by configuring them dynamically in the code-behind, based on external conditions on the page.The code below shows:
+It is possible to increase the flexibility of the RadWindowManager and RadWindow by configuring them dynamically in the code-behind, based on external conditions on the page.
+The code below shows:

 * Looping through the **Windows** collection of a **RadWindowManager**